welle/SF-Libraries/readme.md

 # Salesforce components Recipes

-An easy-to-digest collections of components for Salesforce.
+A collections of components for Salesforce.

 ## What's new ?

+- 09/02/2025

+  - Added "File Attachments" component [Readme](<./File Attachments/readme.md>).

 - 08/02/2025